Mikihero/BetterCoinflips/README.md

   is_enabled: true
   # Whether or not debug logs should be shown.
 Default: false
   debug: false
-  # Whether or not the default coins should spawn (eg. in lockers).
-Default: false
-  spawn_default_coins: false
+  # The amount of base game spawned coins that should be removed.
+Default: 4
+  default_coins_amount: 4
-  # The ItemType of the item to be replaced with a coin, the item is supposed to be something found in SCP pedestals.
+  # The ItemType of the item to be replaced with a coin and the amount to be replaced, the item is supposed to be something found in SCP pedestals.
-  item_to_replace: SCP1853
+  item_to_replace:
-  # Whether or not the coin should be removed from a players inventory after it's thrown.
-Default: false.
-  remove_coin_on_throw: false
+    SCP500: 2
+  # The boundaries of the random range of throws each coin will have before it breaks.
+The upper bound is exclusive.
+  min_max_default_coins:
+  - 1
+  - 4
   # The duration of the broadcast informing you about your 'reward'.
 Default: 3
   broadcast_time: 3
   # The duration of the map blackout.
 Default: 10